phocks/phocks.github.io/_posts/2017-05-10-ok-fine-ill-learn-react.md

 OK so what’s going on here?

-It’s just your basic HTML5 page as indicated by the `<DOCTYPE html>` up top.
+It’s just your basic HTML5 page as indicated by the `<!DOCTYPE html>` up top.
 The  needs to be set to `UTF-8` for some reason or it won’t work.
 Then we have our title.
 Then three external scripts are imported so that React works.
 Don’t worry about these yet.